ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 ..
 Note:: Encrypted private keys cannot be used as the urllib3 library that
     is used by Ansible for WinRM does not support this functionality.

 ..
-Note:: For enabling certificate authentication with a TLS 1.3 connection, Python 3.8+, 3.7.1, or 3.6.7 and Python packages urllib3==2.0.7 and requests==2.31.0 or newer are required.
+Note:: For enabling certificate authentication with a TLS 1.3 connection, Python 3.8+, 3.7.1, or 3.6.7 and Python packages urllib3==2.0.7 or newer are required.

 .._winrm_certificate_generate: